pinkeshbadjatiya/PeerNet/README.md

 ## SampleExecutable

 The `bin` directory contains a simple structure of a P2P setup with 2 peers, **Peer1** and **Peer2**.
 Each of them have a shared directory named, `shared_dir_GRIM`.
 Each of them have a executable named `SERVER` which can be used to create a connection between each other.

+## TODO
+- Resolve warnings in Makefile
+- Find issue in `rfind shortlist TIMESTAMP TIMESTAMP` and resolve
+- Create a sync wrapper that sync's the complete directory using the existing function calls.
+- Separate `all_headers.h` into meaningful files, separate header and `.c` files

 ## Licence
 **GNU GENERAL PUBLIC LICENSE**